GjQAQ/dnois/docs/content/guide/optics/imodel.rst

 on the image plane.
 Representing the coordinate on image plane as :math:`(x',y')`, the PSF of an object point :math:`P(x,y,z)` can be expressed as :math:`p(x',y';x,y,z)`.
-Given some object points :math:`\{P_i(x_i,y_i,z_i)\}_{i=1}^N` whose intensities are given as :math:`I_i`, the image of the scene can be represented as
+Given some object points :math:`\{P_i(x_i,y_i,z_i)\}_{i=1}^N` whose intensities are given as :math:`I_i`, the image (i.e. irradiance distribution on the sensor plane) of the scene can be represented as

 .. math::
     I(x',y')=\sum_{i=1}^N I_i p(x',y';x_i,y_i,z_i).